BorisBaghiyan/Exploring_Mental_Health_Data/README.md

 ```

 ## 🧪 How to Use
-1. Open the mental_health_rf_classifier.ipynb notebook in Jupyter or Google Colab
+1. Open the mental_health_rf_classifier.ipynb notebook in Jupyter or Google Colab:

-2 Run all cells step-by-step to:
+2. Run all cells step-by-step to:
     .Load and clean the data
     .Encode categorical features
     .Train a classification model
     .Generate predictions and save submission.csv
 3.Submit the file to Kaggle if participating

 ## 📊 Notes